Linn LM-1: Release

 The LM-1 was announced in 1979 and released in 1980 as the first Linn Electronics product.
 It retailed for $5,500, making it accessible only to wealthy musicians and studios.
 A flyer for the machine promised that it would provide "real drums at your fingertips".
 Only 525 were built; Linn sold them by bringing prototypes to showbusiness parties.
 Early adopters included Peter Gabriel, Fleetwood Mac and Stevie Wonder, and the pianist Leon Russell, who used it on every track on his 1979 album Life and Love.

 The LM-1 became a staple of 1980s pop music, used by acts including the Human League, Gary Numan, Michael Jackson, Giorgio Moroder, ABC, Devo, John Carpenter and particularly Prince.
-According to The Guardian, the LM-1, along with Oberheim DMX, helped establish drum machines as "credible, powerful instruments" rather than toys.
+According to The Guardian, the LM-1, along with the Oberheim DMX, helped establish drum machines as "credible, powerful instruments" rather than toys.
 The Vinyl Factory wrote that it was "leaps and bounds ahead of the competition" and a significant step forward for music production.
-However, it was affordable only to wealthy musicians and studios.

 Linn released two revisions to correct problems with early models.
 In 1982, he released the cheaper and more stable LinnDrum, which was a commercial success.
-In 2005, the LM-1 was inducted into the TECnology Hall of Fame, which honors "products and innovations that have had an enduring impact on the development of audio technolog".
+In 2005, the LM-1 was inducted into the TECnology Hall of Fame, which honors "products and innovations that have had an enduring impact on the development of audio technology".